Qabel/qabel.github.io/Qabel-Protocol-Drop.md

 The maximum lifetime of a drop message is 1 week.
 If the quota for drop messages is full, the globally oldest message of a dropserver will be deleted.

 ### Size
-A message is always padded to the length of 2KB.
-The appended signatures length depends on the algorithm and parameters.
+A message is always [padded](https://github.com/Qabel/qabel-doc/wiki/Qabel-Client-Drop#transport-format).